Here's the secret to getting teams on the same page even if they’re not on the same software.

 Here are a few ways that teams can use Jira and Trello in tandem:

-Instead of tasks and issues getting lost, the Jira Power-Up allows the support team to track progress within each Trello card.
+Instead of tasks and issues getting lost, connecting Jira allows the support team to track progress within each Trello card.
 Trello gives both teams a shared perspective so there is always a central place to find the right and relevant information for any project or task.

 Or maybe your marketing team is working with several teams within the organization to build a new website for your company.
 The marketing team lives in Trello but the developers and designers use Jira.
-Neither team has to change their ways to work together when the Jira Power-Up is enabled on the shared Trello board.
+Neither team has to change their ways to work together when the Jira tickets are simply embedded on the shared Trello board.

 The marketing team can easily create a new issue right from a Trello card to request mockup designs from the design team, and then notify the development team that a website page is ready to be coded once design is complete.
 You can add multiple Jira issues to one card so it’s easy to keep track of these various work streams and updates.